weidu-universe/the-weidu-of-universe/README.md

-# the-weidu-of-universe the first repository
+# It is the first day of 2020
 # hello github hello 2020
+# keep learning